MEDomics-UdeS/HAIM/README.md

 ## 3. Prediction of the 12 tasks using the 4 modalities
 Experiments using all the sources from the 4 modalities to predict the 12 tasks can be found in the [``notebooks``](notebooks) directory.
 Each notebook is named after the prediction task it performs.

----
-**NOTE**
+> **Note**
+>

-All the 11 sources were used to predict the length-of-stay and 48 hours mortality but the radiology notes were excluded to predict the chest pathologies to avoid data leakage.
+> All the 11 sources were used to predict the length-of-stay and 48 hours mortality but the radiology notes were excluded to predict the chest pathologies to avoid data leakage.

----

 Below are the ``AUC`` values reported from our experiments compared to those reported in the HAIM paper (refer to page 4 from the [paper](https://www.nature.com/articles/s41746-022-00689-4))